C0ZEN/x-days-later/README.md

-# 21-days
+# x-days-later
 [![Software License][license-image]](LICENSE)
-> Use this app to find a date at 21 days later
+> Use this app to find a date at X days later

 ## Contributing